AidaDSP/AidaDSP/README.md

 - Special function to update DSP parameters in real-time without clicks and pops
 - More...

-### Audio enthusiasts and engineers, this board is for you!
+### Audio enthusiasts and audio makers, this board is for you!

 ### More info